Xayvay/DrivingHistory/README.md

 - Record everything on Reports
 - Spit our results on console or in output file... or both.

-While starring at my fileReader method for awhile.
+While staring at my fileReader method for awhile.
 It was safe to determine that I can parse each of these lines into their correct "silo" of Driver and Trip.
 Yet I didnt want to overload these objects with methods so I created a DriverService and TripService class.

-Adding getters and setters for the Driver and Trip Objects
+These classes will initialize the Driver and Trip classes Adding getters and setters for the Driver and Trip Objects

+### Driver class

+Took me some time to really figure out what exactly the driver class needed.
+I initially put the getters and setters as well as the driver name, total miles, average speed, and trips.
+These are the common qualities for a driver provided in my key observations.

+This will also mean that I need a way to get the average speed, total miles, and trips.Okay but I need the trips first to get any of these.
+I mean if I could simply set these values that would be ideal but, that is not the ask for this project.
+So really I dont need some of these setter methods that I precreated.

+I do need a method for adding trips and I also need a way to filter through those trips.
+So I will create an add trip method and an addTrips method.
+Seperating these duties once again to make the code cleaner.

+Before I move forward.
+I want to determine if there is anything else that maybe needed by the driver.
+Well, the driver will have all the correct data needed to be recorded on the report.
+I mean they own their own hours,miles,avgSpeed,etc show they should also write their input on the report.
+Thus,I created a generateDriverReport method for finally recording the drivers properties.

+Now to get average speed I need to have an accumulation of miles and hours.(mph) Seperating these duties into their own methods I created the accumulateMiles method and accuma